 Appropriate fluid and electrolyte management is critical, particularly in patients with large-volume diarrheal losses.[9]

-Treat children with acute or chronic diarrhea who manifest a failure to thrive, malabsorption, or other GI tract symptoms in whom Giardia organisms have been identified.[60]
+Treatment is indicated in any children with acute or chronic diarrhea who manifest a failure to thrive, malabsorption, or other gastrointestinal tract symptoms in whom the Giardia organisms have been identified.[71]

-Generally, do not treat asymptomatic persons who excrete the organism, except to prevent household transmission (eg, from toddlers to pregnant women or to patients with hypogammaglobulinemia or cystic fibrosis) and to permit adequate treatment in individuals with possible Giardia intestinalis –associated antibiotic malabsorption who require oral antibiotic treatment for other infections.[39, 69]
+Generally, treatment is not needed for asymptomatic persons who excrete the organism, except to prevent household transmission (eg, from toddlers to pregnant women or to patients with hypogammaglobulinemia or cystic fibrosis) and to permit adequate treatment in individuals with possible Giardia intestinalis-associated antibiotic malabsorption who require oral antibiotic treatment for other infections.[48, 86]

-Routine treatment of infected persons in highly endemic areas where water supplies continue to be contaminated is of questionable value because reinfection may readily occur.[18, 70] Treat all infected persons who are in nonendemic areas.[71]
+Routine treatment of infected persons in highly endemic areas where water supplies continue to be contaminated is of questionable value because reinfection may readily occur.[18, 87] Treatment is indicated for all infected persons who live in nonendemic areas.[88]

 Ensure that close contacts of the patient are also examined for giardiasis and treated if infected.